Nyuwb/wsl-switch/README.md

 wsl-switch config
 ```

-Save it, and if will direcly be used by the application.
+Save it, and it will direcly be used by the application.

 ## Run the application